 If you would like a copy of an insurance card, please click here to send us an email requesting an insurance card.

-Yes, however certain conditions apply.
-School Districts are only allowed to rent their school buses to another government entity in Utah (state entity or any political subdivision of the state).
-Utah Code Ann. §41-12a-301 requires the government entity renting the bus to maintain liability insurance for its use.
-Further, the government entity will reimburse the School District for incidentals as set by the district.
-Incidental examples include, but are not limited to: fuel, depreciation, damage, destruction, etc.
+Yes, however, certain conditions apply.
+Local Education Agencies (“LEAs”), defined in Utah Code § 53E-1-102 as school districts, charter schools, or the Utah Schools for the Deaf and the Blind, are only allowed to rent their school buses to another government entity in Utah (state entity or any political subdivision of the state).
+Utah Code § 41-12a-301 requires the government entity renting the bus to maintain liability insurance for its use.
+Further, the government entity will reimburse for incidentals as set by the LEA.
+Incidental examples include but are not limited to, fuel, depreciation, damage, destruction, etc.

-In the event drivers other than those employed by the School District are used, the government entity must hire qualified individuals.
-Regardless who is driving the bus, including School District employees, the government entity must add them to their insurance as named insureds or permissive users.
-In the event of an accident, the government entity’s insurance is primary over the School Districts.
+In the event drivers other than those employed by the LEA are used, the government entity must hire qualified individuals.
+Regardless of who is driving the bus, including LEA employees, the government entity must add them to their insurance as named insureds or permissive users.
+In the event of an accident, the government entity’s insurance is primary over the LEA’s.
 In addition to these requirements, the bus cannot leave the State of Utah at any time during the rental period.
-School Districts looking to rent their buses should use the Bus Use Indemnity Agreement Form.
+LEAs looking to rent their buses should use the Bus Use Indemnity Agreement Form.

 The State Risk Fund Liability Policy provides coverage to any “Employee” as defined in the Governmental Immunity Act of Utah (UGIA), provided the subject loss or claim occurred in the course and scope of the “Employee’s” employment.
 Most of the questions we receive pertain to the following roles, which are defined in Subsection 63G-7-102(3)(a):